 This feature has been seen by various researchers as a single distinct unit2,4, as a pair of segments3, as three linear segments1, and as a series of curved segments5.
 Some have thought that part3,4 or all2 of the feature was formed by limited or brief subduction, although the trench does not extend below the crust, the ridge contains no island-arc-type volcanic rocks, and the trench is free of earthquakes.
 Others see no evidence of compression in part or all of the feature, and suggest it was formed instead from transform faults3,1, fracture zones and tensional rifting1, or wrenching from plate rotation5.
 That uses up pretty much all of the options available in Plate Tectonics.
 Little more has been added to the subject in professional journals since 1996.

-Looking at it from the perspective of Shock Dynamics, one sees that the long central portion of the trough directly faces the center of the crater, the Aldabra Islands.
-It sits on the front edge of the crater where the Australian Bight was carved out by the impact explosion.
-And the ends of the trough/trench curve away from the crater, pulled by the continental crust rushing away from the giant impact.
-Decide for yourself whether this is a feature formed by a quick, sharp blow from the Shock Dynamics meteorite impact, or by one of the many fine choices offered by Plate Tectonics.
+Looking at it from the perspective of Shock Dynamics, one sees that the long central portion of the trough directly faces the center of the crater, Wilkes Rise.
+It sits on the edge of the crater where the Australian Bight was carved out by the impact explosion.
+High compression there is because all of Southeast Asia sits behind Australia and so has greater inertia.
+The ends of the trough/trench curve away from the crater, pulled by the continental crust rushing away from the giant impact.
+Decide for yourself whether this is a feature formed by a quick, sharp blow from the Shock Dynamics meteorite impact, or by one of the peculiar choices offered by Plate Tectonics.

 1. Damuth, John E., David A. Johnson.
 1989.
 Morphology, sediments and structure of the Amirante Trench, Western Indian Ocean: implications for trench origin.
 Marine and Petroleum Geology, Vol 6, No. 3, pp. 232-242.